top of page

 sjl_cropped.jpg

 I am an associate professor at University College London (UCL).
 In my research I use tools from probability and mathematical analysis to study algorithms in Statistics and Machine Learning.
 The field is often called CSML (computational statistics and machine learning).
-I also do some more applied/methdological work in probabilistic modelling, particularly for health applications (see my research page for more).
+I also do some more applied/methodological work in probabilistic modelling, particularly for health applications (see my research page for more).

 I currently hold an EPSRC New Investigator Award entitled 'Robust and scalable Markov chain Monte Carlo for heterogeneous models'.
 See here for more details.